jiaochenlu/AML-Kubernetes/docs/AzAP-support-migration.md

 More guidance on how to create and run machine learning pipelines using components with the Azure Machine Learning CLI, please refer to [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-component-pipelines-cli).

+Belows are list of this environment variables setting examples of some specific job case:

+- LightGBM job
+- PRS job
+- FAISS-ANN job
+- Sweep job

 Reset environment variables as runsetting for SweepComponent in SDK v1.5

 ```python